jplumi/spring-security-jwt/README.md

 ## Built With

-The API was built with this technologies:
+The API was built with the following technologies:

 - [Java 11](https://www.java.com/en/)
 - [Spring Boot](https://spring.io/projects/spring-boot)